Hurricane Ridge to Deer Park Traverse

 - Participants should be able to tour up to 10 miles, or 4,000′ vertical feet in a day.

-- Lodging & transportation before and after the program
+- Lodging and transportation before and after the program

 Lunch Food: In the mountains, “lunch starts after breakfast and ends before dinner”.
 In other words, on a given day we generally won’t stop for a formal lunch break, and instead we’ll snack all day long.
 This is vital to maintaining high energy levels in this environment.